Facebook Pixel A Complete Guide to Giving Your Kid Their First Phone

 Stay up-to-date about the digital world.
 You can't teach your kid how to ride a bike if you can't do it yourself.
 So how are you supposed to guide your kid through the digital world if you know nothing about it?
 Do your homework and regularly educate yourself about the benefits and risks of the digital world.
 In our guide, we cover a variety of topics about digital parenting.

-After explaining the benefits of using a parental control solution like Ohana, we want to point out that there’s no app to raise your kid for you.
-Again, this won’t be a one-time conversation.
-Have regular chats about the digital world and their phone usage - and make sure to reassess the rules you’ve imposed on them as they grow and show more maturity.
-And don’t forget to keep telling them to come to you if something bad happens.
+After explaining the benefits of using a parental control solution like Ohana, we want to point out that there's no app to raise your kid for you.
+Again, this won't be a one-time conversation.
+Have regular chats about the digital world and their phone usage - and make sure to reassess the rules you've agreed on as they grow and show more maturity.
+And don't forget to keep telling them to come to you if something bad happens.
 You've got this.

 Loading...